parthasen/SDC/README.md

 #### 1.Files in this repo

-model.py: Python script to read data, train model and save model. model.json: Model architecture. model.h5: Model weights (Large file, > 300MB). drive.py: Python script that tells the car in the simulator how to drive data/data: file with training data
+model.py: Python script to read data, train model and save model.

+model.json: Model architecture.

+model.h5: Model weights (Large file, > 300MB).

+drive.py: Python script that tells the car in the simulator how to drive

-        Attributes such as 'steering angle' mapped to image paths in driving_log.csv.
+data/data: file with training data,attributes such as 'steering angle' mapped to image paths in driving_log.csv.Images in IMG/.

-        Images in IMG/.
-preprocess.ipynb: Note book for data visualization model.ipynb: Notebook used to develop the model.
+preprocess.ipynb: Note book for data visualization

+model.ipynb: Notebook used to develop the model.